Psoas Impingement after Hip Replacement: Causes, Symptoms, and Treatment Options

 Conservative Therapy:

-• Physiotherapy: Specific exercises to strengthen and mobilize the iliopsoas can alleviate symptoms.
-Professional guidance is crucial to relieve the muscle and avoid incorrect movements.
+• Physiotherapy: Special Übungen for Kräftigung and mobilization of the iliopsoas können relieve the symptoms.
+A professional guidance is essential to unload the muscle and avoid faulty movements.

-• Medicinal treatment: Anti-inflammatory medications (e.g., NSAIDs) help reduce swelling and pain.
+• Medication treatment: Anti-inflammatory medications (e.g., NSAIDs) help reduce swelling and pain.

 Surgical Therapy:

-• Tendon release: In severe cases, the iliopsoas tendon is surgically lengthened or relieved.
-However, this procedure should be carefully considered, as it can cause functional limitations.
+• Tendon release: In severe cases, the iliopsoas tendon is surgically lengthened or decompressed.
+This procedure should be carefully considered, as it can cause functional limitations.

 Prevention of Psoas Impingement

-• Optimal implant positioning: Precise planning of the cup and shaft position can avoid complications.
-The correct anteversion position is particularly relevant here.
+• Optimal implant positioning: A precise planning of the cup and stem position can avoid complications.
+The correct anteversion angle is particularly relevant here.

 Conclusion

-Psoas impingement is a frequently underestimated but serious complication after a total hip replacement (THR).
-Early diagnosis and individually tailored therapy are crucial to reduce pain and functional limitations.
-Thanks to modern surgical methods and improved implant technologies, many problems can be avoided in advance.
-The Endoprotheticum Mainz specializes in the optimal care and follow-up of patients with hip prostheses and offers comprehensive advice and treatment options.
+Psoas impingement is a frequently underestimated but serious complication after a hip total endoprosthesis.
+Early diagnosis and an individually tailored therapy are essential to reduce pain and functional limitations.
+Thanks to modern surgical methods and improved implant technologies, many problems can already be prevented in advance.
+The Endoprotheticum Mainz is specialized in optimal care and follow-up of patients with hip prostheses and offers comprehensive counseling and therapy options.

 06131-8900163